mrichnu/blog/about.md

 permalink: /about/
 ---

-I am a cloud architect at Northwestern University, where I have also worked as a Python developer and research computing facilitator.
-I love automating things, teaching computational skills, and connecting people through technology.
+I am an IT manager and cloud architect at Northwestern University.
+I love connecting and empowering people through technology.

-When I'm not working I'm probably playing soccer, at a show, or reading the biggest, gnarliest book I can get my hands on.
+I am active in the Evanston, Illinois community and enjoy playing soccer and reading the biggest, gnarliest books I can get my hands on.

-Come say hi on [GitHub](https://github.com/mrichnu/), [Twitter](https://twitter.com/technivore) or [LinkedIn](https://www.linkedin.com/in/matthew-rich/)!
+Come say hi on [GitHub](https://github.com/mrichnu/) or [LinkedIn](https://www.linkedin.com/in/matthew-rich/)!